The National Health Insurance

 - Cash card will be sent to you later by post.

-You can make your personal Inkan at Toyodo (Please refer to a lower figure.)
-A seal on which your name in hiragana or katakana has been engraved is OK.
-It costs from 1200 yen to 1500 yen.
+If you want to make it, please ask us.
+A seal on which your name in hiragana, katakana or Kanji has been engraved is OK.
+It costs about 2,700 yen.
 2 or 3days to get your seal.

 SHINSEI BANK-Ikebukuro branch